 What Has Big Pharma Done Wrong?

 One major argument that pharmaceutical companies have had against these lawsuits is that they just make and distribute the pills, and that it is up to the individual to ensure that they don’t get addicted.
-Another argument is that the majority of the drug deaths occurring in America right now are from street drugs such as heroin or crack cocaine.
+Another argument is that the majority of the drug deaths occurring in America right now are from street drugs such as heroin or crack cocaine with the crack cocaine epidemic also leaking across the Atlantic as studies show UK crack cocaine use is on the rise too.
 However, these legal cases have found compelling evidence that Big Pharma was not just aware of what was happening, but was actively complicit in it.

 Opioid manufacturers are coming under fire for an aggressive and misleading marketing strategy going back to the mid-1990s, which both exaggerated the benefits of the drugs and downplayed the dangers.
 Not only did this mislead the general public, the lawsuits claim, but it also misled doctors into believing that the drugs were safe, which led them to over-prescribing them to patients and putting them at risk of becoming addicted.